 If entinostat in combination with exemestane were approved for the treatment of ER+ advanced breast cancer, it would face competition from currently approved and marketed products, such as everolimus.
-Further competition could arise from products currently in development, including Pfizer Inc.'s palbociclib, which is currently in Phase 3 clinical testing in first-line HR-positive advanced breast cancer and Novartis Oncology Global's buparlisib, which is currently in Phase 3 clinical testing in HR-positive advanced breast cancer.
+Further competition could arise from products currently in development, including Pfizer Inc.'s palbociclib, which is currently in Phase 3 clinical testing in first-line HR-positive advanced breast cancer and under review by the FDA with a Prescription Drug User Fee Act date of April 13, 2015 and Novartis Oncology Global's buparlisib, which is currently in Phase 3 clinical testing in HR-positive advanced breast cancer.

 In addition to entinostat, there are other therapies combined with aromatase inhibitors that have demonstrated promising clinical benefit.
-The most advanced of these is everolimus, which was approved in 2012 for use in combination with exemestane to treat certain postmenopausal women with advanced ER+, HER2-negative breast cancer.
+The most advanced of these is everolimus, which was approved in 2012 based on PFS data for use in combination with exemestane to treat certain postmenopausal women with advanced ER+, HER2-negative breast cancer, but which failed to show an overall survival advantage.
 We believe that entinostat is differentiated from everolimus based on its efficacy, safety and mechanism of action.